Bachelor of Science in Nursing

 Select year of program entry:

-The University of Vermont nursing program is affiliated with Fletcher Allen Health Care in Burlington, Vermont.
-Additional New England hospitals and agencies, including Boston Children's Hospital in Massachusetts and Dartmouth-Hitchcock Medical Center in Lebanon, NH, are often used to provide clinical experiences for students during the senior practicum.
+The University of Vermont nursing program is affiliated with University of Vermont Medical Center in Burlington, Vermont.
+Additional New England hospitals and agencies are often used to provide clinical experiences for students during the senior practicum.

 Skilled professionals and talented educators, UVM nursing faculty view nursing as both a science and an art.
 Our clinical faculty are selected for their areas of expertise and commitment to nursing education, practice, and research.
 Learn more about our faculty.

 UVM nursing alumni take jobs in a variety of settings in all areas of acute and sub-acute nursing practice.
-Among these are the intensive care nursery and surgical inpatient and cardiothoracic surgery units of Fletcher Allen Medical Center in Vermont, Albany Medical Center, Dartmouth-Hitchcock Medical Center, Emory University Hospital, and the Visiting Nurse Association.
+Among these are the intensive care nursery and surgical inpatient and cardiothoracic surgery units of University of Vermont Medical Center, Albany Medical Center, Dartmouth-Hitchcock Medical Center, Emory University Hospital, and the Visiting Nurse Association.

 The baccalaureate degree provides a foundation for further study in master's and doctoral programs.
 Approximately 30% of our students enter graduate study upon completion of the program, in a variety of accredited programs nationwide, according to a recent exit survey.